Torche (album)

 Torche is the debut album by American metal band Torche.
-The album was released through Robotic Empire on March 8, 2005.
+It was released through Robotic Empire on March 8, 2005.
 It was also reissued on June 18, 2007, through Rock Action Records with a bonus track and alternate artwork.

 The opening track, "Charge of the Brown Recluse", is a new version of the song that was released before by the band Floor, which Steve Brooks and Juan Montoya were members, and appears in the box-set Below & Beyond.